fazicoabryanda/Retinova-Capstone-C242-PS435/README.md

 3. Integrate `model.tflite` into the Android project (place in `assets` folder).

 ## Ethical Considerations
-- **Data Privacy**: All user data is handled following HIPAA and GDPR guidelines.
+- Data Privacy: All user data is handled following HIPAA and GDPR guidelines.
-- **Transparency and Accountability**: The AI model is designed to ensure accuracy and fairness in its predictions.
+- Transparency and Accountability**: The AI model is designed to ensure accuracy and fairness in its predictions.
-- **Healthcare Ethics**: The app is intended to support, not replace, medical diagnosis by certified healthcare professionals.
+- Healthcare Ethics: The app is intended to support, not replace, medical diagnosis by certified healthcare professionals.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: